 # create contingency table in R > three.table= xtabs(~education + induced + spontaneous, data = infert) > ftable(three.table)

 Finally, as said earlier, a contingency table sets up a canvas for you to conduct further statistical tests on the data to determine relationships and study the behavior of variables.
-The Chi-Square test for instance, lets you calculate how close an expected data (hypothesis is to the observed data.
+You can create a contingency table with percentages in R, learn how to solve contingency table problems, or even do a contingency table of categorical data.
+There are also a number of functions and tests you can do with contingency tables in R. The Chi-Square test for instance, lets you calculate how close an expected data (hypothesis is to the observed data.

 Interested in Learning More About Categorical Data Analysis in R?
 Check Out

-- How To Create a Contingency Table in R
+- How To Create a Frequency Table in R

 - How To Generate Descriptive Statistics in R